-People, Culture and Communities: Children will describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts and maps; children will know some similarities and differences between different religious and cultural communities in this country, drawing on their experiences and what has been read in class; they will explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, non-fiction texts and - when appropriate - maps.
+People, Culture and Communities: Children will describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts and maps; children will know some similarities and differences between different religious and cultural communities in this country, drawing on their experiences and what has been read in class; As part of this learning, we celebrate different festivals and invite parents to share their traditions and experiences with the class, enriching the children's understanding and appreciation of diverse cultures.
+They will explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, non-fiction texts and - when appropriate - maps.